Bumble-B127/Python-Experiments-for-Digital-Signal-Processing/README.md

 # Digital Signal Processing (DSP) Experiments

-Welcome to my **Digital Signal Processing (DSP) Experiments** repository! 🚀 This repository contains 10 experiments based on fundamental DSP concepts, implemented in Python.
+Welcome to my **Digital Signal Processing (DSP) Experiments** repository! 🚀 This repository contains 9 experiments based on fundamental DSP concepts, implemented in Python.

 ## 📌 Repository Overview
 I designed this repository to help students and enthusiasts understand and implement key DSP concepts through coding and visualization.
 Each experiment includes:
 - A well-structured python script 📝
-- Step-by-step explanations 🔍
+- Word document containing the code and ouput 🔍
 - Sample input/output visuals 📊
 - References to DSP textbooks 📚